 This entry signaled Ackman’s confidence in Amazon’s ability to deliver long-term growth through its dominant e-commerce platform and highly profitable AWS cloud division.
 The addition diversified Pershing Square’s consumer and technology exposure while aligning with Ackman’s preference for businesses with durable competitive advantages.

-Canadian Pacific (CP): A Complete Exit
+Canadian Pacific (NYSE: CP): A Complete Exit

 In contrast, in Q2 2025 Ackman fully exited his $1.14 billion position in Canadian Pacific Kansas City, a holding he had owned for seven quarters.
 This cut reduced portfolio exposure by nearly 9 percentage points.